 In general, the amount of marijuana that an alleged offender possessed as well as the purpose it was being used for factor into the specific criminal charges.
 Some of the most common offenses related to cannabis include:

-The citizen-initiated Florida Amendment 2 (Use of Marijuana for Certain Medical Conditions) sought to expand the number of people who could be prescribed medical marijuana as well as how it could be administered.
-It failed to receive the 60 percent supermajority vote necessary to pass a constitutional amendment despite the support of 57.62 percent of Florida voters in November 2014.
+Following the Senate Bill 1030, in November 2014, Florida Amendment 2 (Use of Marijuana for Certain Medical Conditions) sought to expand the number of people who could be prescribed medical marijuana as well as how it could be administered.
+It failed to receive the 60 percent supermajority vote necessary to pass a constitutional amendment despite the support of 57.62 percent of Florida voters.
+Additionally, the Office of Compassionate Use (OCU) was established to manage Florida State’s medical cannabis program.

 National Organization for the Reform of Marijuana Laws (NORML) of Florida — NORML is a nationwide nonprofit organization that opposes prohibition or marijuana and has fought to significantly lower criminal penalties for cannabis-related offenses.
 In addition to its decriminalization and legalization efforts, the group’s 501(c)(3) sister organization, the NORML Foundation, conducts research and publishes special reports to educate the public on marijuana policy.
 This section of the NORML website links to the Florida chapter’s homepage where you can find legalization news and information on upcoming events.